dragonflyoss/Dragonfly2/CONTRIBUTING.md

 Although contributions via PR is an explicit way to help, we still call for any other ways.

-* Reply to other's issues if you could.
+* Reply to others' issues if you could.
-* Help solve other user's problems.
+* Help solve other users' problems.
-* Help review other's PR design.
+* Help review others' PR design.
-* Help review other's codes in PR.
+* Help review others' codes in PR.
 * Discuss about Dragonfly to make things clearer.
 * Advocate Dragonfly technology beyond GitHub.
 * Write blogs on Dragonfly and so on.